-These condensed interim consolidated financial statements have been prepared on a historical cost basis except for certain financial instruments that have been measured at fair value.
-In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These Consolidated Financial Statements have been prepared on a historical cost basis except for certain financial instruments that have been measured at fair value.
+In addition, these Consolidated Financial Statements have been prepared using the accrual basis of accounting, except for cash flow information.